-Type/Teaching Lecture Method Language of English ire
+Total hours of study 90

-Language of English
+Type/Teaching Method Lecture

-instruction sh
+Language of Instruction English

-Frequency Every Every Semester
+Frequency Every Semester

-Dr. Andreas Taschner
+Prof. Dr. Andreas Taschner

-Coordinator/Instructor E-Ma il: andreas.taschner@reutlingen-university.de
+Coordinator/Instructor E-Mail: andreas.taschner@reutlingen-university.de

-Restrictions (if Admi applicable) ssion capacity for this course is limited
+Restrictions (if applicable) Admission capacity for this course is limited

 Prerequisites: n/a

-objectives: comp Profe completion of this course, participants will have developed the following betences: ssional competences: articipants will have developed an understanding and insight into anagement accounting in general and especially the cost accounting amework and its basic instruments. audents will be able to distinguish the corporate functions of anagement accounting from financial accounting and corporate finance.
-The will be more familiar with the relevant cost terminology, the cost analysis of running a business.
-Audents will develop an in-depth understanding of different methods and archidules of cost allocation applied in practice.
-The will be able to independently apply, discuss, and challenge these ethods.
-The will learn how to use cost-volume-profit analysis independently to assist in cost planning and how to identify relevant information for accision making in current real-world business environments.
-The dological competences: Audents will acquire analytical skills for business decision making.
-The articipants will be familiar with the relevant underlying theories and consequently develop related problem-solving skills that are also applicable to general decision making.
-The provided the following decision in practice and apply theoretical knowledge to real-life
+objectives: Upon completion of this course, participants will have developed the following competences: Professional competences: Participants will have developed an understanding and insight into management accounting in general and especially the cost accounting framework and its basic instruments.
+Students will be able to distinguish the corporate functions of management accounting from financial accounting and corporate finance.
+They will be more familiar with the relevant cost terminology, the cost behavior patterns and develop an in-depth understanding of the cost aspects of running a business.
+Students will develop an in-depth understanding of different methods and techniques of cost allocation applied in practice.
+They will be able to independently apply, discuss, and challenge these methods.
+They will learn how to use cost-volume-profit analysis independently to assist in cost planning and how to identify relevant information for decision making in current real-world business environments.
+Methodological competences: Students will acquire analytical skills for business decision making.
+Participants will be familiar with the relevant underlying theories and consequently develop related problem-solving skills that are also applicable to general decision making.
+They will be able to critically discuss concepts applied in practice and acquire the ability to transfer and apply theoretical knowledge to real-life

-Social competences: Through the interactive nature of the course, students will refine their oral and written communication skills and become comfortable with communicating in both finance and accounting related context.
-Personal competences: Students will have gained an understanding of concepts and instruments required by managerial staff with a focus on how they are applied.
+Control commutations Social competences: Through the interactive nature of the course, students will refine their oral and written communication skills and become comfortable with communicating in both finance and accounting related context.
+Personal competences: • Students will have gained an understanding of concepts and instruments required by managerial staff with a focus on how they are applied.
 They will be prepared for subsequent semester courses in accounting and financial management, as well as in their careers.
 Contents: Introduction and management accountant's role, differences between management accounting, financial accounting, and financial management, trends in management accounting Cost behavior and cost terms: Variable costs vs. fixed costs, cost functions, direct costs vs. indirect costs, total costs vs. unit costs, capitalized costs vs. period costs 3.
 Cost functions, cost estimation techniques Cost allocation, general cost allocation methods, specific cost allocation methods, variable and direct costing The basic cost accounting system (Allocation according to cost types, according to cost centers, according to cost objects) Cost-volume-profit-relationship analysis, estimating linear cost functions, break-even analysis, target operating profit analysis, operating leverage Relevant information for decision making, e.g. one-time-only special orders, customer profitability analysis, make-or-buy decisions, product- mix decisions, equipment replacement Assessment Graded: Written exam back to overview